HexSDR/UDP_GPSDO_FOR_SDRPI/README.md

 * Check if a valid SDRPi borad, if not this function listed above will disable about 1 hours running .

-These rtl file illstrate the port and function for using DCP file,expescaly it provide a socket like UDP interface more easy for using .
+These rtl file illustrate the ports and functions for using DCP file,especially it provide a socket like UDP interface more easy for using .

 This XDC file it the constain file for pins defination.

-This demo_prj.tcl used to generate project.in vivado console,locat at (by type cd command)file of gen_prj.tcl,then type source  demo_prj.tcl .this vivado project will create automaticly reated.
+This demo_prj.tcl used to generate project.in vivado console,locat at (by type cd command)file of gen_prj.tcl,then type source  demo_prj.tcl .this vivado project will create automaticly .